Authors: Erin Clancy*, University of Wisconsin-Madison

 Presentation File: No File Uploaded

 Critical human geographers have used topological thought to reevaluate the relations of bodies to/in space in non-Euclidean ways.
 In particular, geographic theorizations of the Möbius strip have undermined the gap between material and psychic space and conceptions of linear temporality.
-Expanding on this work, this paper theorizes a space of the topological body and attends to its many visceralities.
+Expanding on this work, this paper theorizes a space of the topological body and attends to its visceralities in instances of those with anorexia and/or bulimia.
 This formulation of the body-space goes beyond thinking of the skin as a porous interface that complicates the internal-external divide.
-Rather, it enacts the two ‘sides’ of the Möbius’s surface as psychic-material, which are equally vulnerable in encounters to affection, impression, and harm—albeit unevenly and differently.
-To be sure, the body, however psychically bent, tends to maintain its material contours.
+It enacts the two ‘sides’ of the Möbius’s surface as psychic-material, which are equally vulnerable in encounters to affection, impression, and harm—albeit unevenly.
+Certainly, the body, however psychically bent, tends to maintain its material contours.
 Yet, the psychic may also cause shifts in the material and visceral.
-What, then, of a person who feels their body is disparate from its physicality?
-And what ways of being and strategies for living thus emerge?
-This paper explores how these experiences of the body-space, often symptomatized and pathologized, can engender alienation and disassociation (‘disembodiment’) or shock and pain (‘hyper-embodiment’).
-In particular, I delve into how these psychic events radically alter physical spatialities and temporalities; how they transform, or perhaps impair, relations to other bodies and objects.
+What of a person who feels their body is disparate from its physicality?
+What ways of being and strategies for living thus emerge?
+Based on 19 interviews with women in recovery from eating disorders, this paper explores how these experiences of the body-space can engender alienation and disassociation (‘disembodiment’) or shock and pain (‘hyper-embodiment’).
+In particular, I delve into how these psychic events are often triggered by various traumas, which can radically alter physical spatialities and temporalities; how they transform, or impair, relations to other bodies and objects.
 Utilizing topology as such dynamizes the surface(s) of the body, rendering it a portal to fluctuating ontologies that can debilitate and disorient, or, alternately, reorient and galvanize.